mateussmedeiros/lion/README.md

 Once this is done, all the **Gulp plugins** and the **Bower deployments** will be installed.

 ## Gulp Commands
+- **gulp serve**: Create a static server and watch files (html, scss, js) on src and reload browsers when you save changes on your editor
 - **gulp uglify**: Minify the js files
 - **gulp sass**: Compile the Sass files
 - **gulp images**: Optimizes all images (.png, .jpg, .jpeg, .gif)